svemat01/blog.helgesson.dev/src/routes/posts/better-vpn.md

 Unlike most other VPNs, Tailscale is not used to access the global internet *(or at least usually, more on that later)*.
 Instead it is used to create your own mesh network like your own little LAN but globally accessible.
 If you have ever used LogMeIn Hamachi to play games or the like with your friends, you will probably know what I'm talking about.

 For me the most amazing thing about Tailscale is how it is even able to work behind firewalls *(Unless tailscale is specifically blocked)*.
 This means that you could access a device that normally wouldn't allow vpn hosting as it would be blocked by the firewall.
 So yes this finally means you could hide a server at your school, however I do not condone it.

+Let's go thru how Tailscale is made, basic install/use and how I am using it in my daily life.

 ## How is Tailscale built?